jlcarr/JaneStreetPuzzles/README.md

 #### Representation
 One last thing we should look at in our initial exploration is, is there an efficient or intuitive way of representing a particular state of the problem?
 The answer is yes!
-Since we're assigning distributions of 5 types of candy of 5 copies to 5 kids equally, and there must be a total of 5 candies of each type and a total of 5 candies belonging to each kid, we can create a table showing the distributions of candy types to kids: *each candy mapping to a row, each kid mapping to a colmuns, and then every row and every columns must sum to 5*.
+Since we're assigning distributions of 5 types of candy of 5 copies to 5 kids equally, and there must be a total of 5 candies of each type and a total of 5 candies belonging to each kid, we can create a table showing the distributions of candy types to kids: *each candy mapping to a row, each kid mapping to a columns, and then every row and every columns must sum to 5*.
 Beautiful!

 |         | kid 1 | kid 2 | kid 3 | kid 4 | kid 5 | sum |
 |:-------:|:-----:|:-----:|:-----:|:-----:|:-----:|:---:|